CyberGhost vs NordVPN: which VPN to choose?

-NordVPN’s NordLynx in architecture is pretty much the same WireGuard that CyberGhost uses.
+NordVPN's NordLynx in architecture is pretty much the same WireGuard that CyberGhost uses.
 The data clearly shows that NordVPN with NordLynx is much faster.
-Their download speeds differ by approximately 100 Mbps.
+Their download speeds differ by more than 150 Mbps.
 So, the speed drop from the baseline is 36% for NordVPN, and 67% for CyberGhost.
-The difference isn’t as severe with upload speed, but NordLynx is still faster.
-It’s a difference between 56.3% and 62% drop.
+The difference isn't as severe with upload speed, but NordLynx is still faster.
+It's a difference between 54% and 62% drop.

 IKEv2 is a standard protocol, so both NordVPN and CyberGhost enter this battle on equal terms.
 However, NordVPN's reduction in download speed is only 28%, which is a great result.
 CyberGhost reduces your download speed by 50%.
 There are no surprises in upload speeds: NordVPN's drop off is 83%, while CyberGhost reaches 91.4%.
 Considering that IKEv2 is one of the fastest CyberGhost tunneling protocols, it still gets defeated by a pretty huge margin.

 OpenVPN UDP is universally the faster option than TCP.
 However, it stays fast only on NordVPN, reducing the average download speed by only 34%.
 CyberGhost's response is a 85% drop, which is more than twice as slow.
 The only case where NordVPN is slower is the upload speeds as it reduces 77.2%, while CyberGhost takes the lead with a 56% drop.

 |Upload average||68.4 Mbps||132.2 Mbps|